-Cairns Regional Council’s aim is for Cairns to be known as the arts and culture capital of Northern Australia.
-Council subsequently encourages busking as it contributes to a vibrant and lively street culture.
+Cairns Regional Council’s aim is for Cairns to be known as the arts and culture capital of Northern Australia, and we encourage busking as it contributes to a vibrant and lively street culture.
 We welcome local, national and international performers who specialise in providing friendly and welcoming entertainment for all ages.

 The most popular forms of busking are singing or playing a musical instrument; however there are many other types of busking performances such as dancing, juggling, puppetry, miming, magic or living statue acts.